Life Issues: Distraction from the Great Commission or Part of It?

 If I profess with the loudest voice and clearest exposition every portion of the truth of God except precisely that point which the world and the devil are at that moment attacking, I am not confessing Christ.
 Where the battle rages, there the loyalty of the soldier is proven, and to be steady on all the battle fronts besides is mere flight and disgrace if he flinches at that point.

-Truth is it is hard and often costly to get involved in lives.
+The truth is: it is hard and often costly to get involved in lives.
 The American church’s highest value today is the avoidance of pain.
 We want to be accepted.
 We want to be popular.
 We don’t want to be controversial.
 We don’t want anyone to bother us.
 Above all, we don’t want to suffer.
-Need to remind ourselves of Audience of One.
-(In final day, only his assessment of our lives will matter.)
+We need to remind ourselves of what Scriptures says about pleasing the Audience of One.
+(In the final day, only His assessment of our lives will matter.)

-Evangelist Charles Finney had a major role in the illegal Underground Railroad, saving the lives of many blacks, while under criticism from fellow Christians because of his civil disobedience.
-His college, Oberlin college, became a major stop on the underground railroad.
+- Evangelist Charles Finney had a major role in the illegal Underground Railroad, saving the lives of many blacks, all while under criticism from fellow Christians because of his civil disobedience.
+His college, Oberlin College, became a major stop on the Underground Railroad.

-We remember each of these Christians for their evangelism, but forget their commitment to personal and social intervention for the weak, needy and exploited.
-Perhaps the effectiveness of their evangelism was due to the fact that, unlike many other Christians of their day—and this day—they lived out the gospel that they preached.
-There is no conflict between the gospel and social concern and action.
+We remember each of these Christians for their evangelism, but forget their commitment to personal and social intervention for the weak, needy, and exploited.
+Perhaps the effectiveness of their evangelism was due to the fact that, unlike many other Christians of their day—and this day—they lived out the gospel they preached.
+There’s no conflict between the gospel and social concern and action.
 In fact, there is a direct connection between them.
-The Great Commission is not our only mission, but to Love God and to Love our neighbor is.
-But properly understood, standing up for the weak and needy and vulnerable and speaking up for those who cannot speak for themselves is not a distraction from the Great Commission, it is not a distraction from the main thing, it is an essential part of the main thing.
+The Great Commission is not our only mission, but to love God and to love our neighbor is.
+But properly understood, standing up for the weak and needy and vulnerable and speaking up for those who cannot speak for themselves is not a distraction from the Great Commission or “the main thing”— rather, it’s an essential part of the main thing.

-In November 1991 the state of Washington had a very similar ballot measure that would have legalized physician-assisted suicide.
+In November 1991 the state of Washington had a very similar ballot measure to Oregon’s that would have legalized physician-assisted suicide.
 Doctors would have been permitted to issue life-taking drugs to patients on request.
-Another political issue, a social-moral concern.
-We shouldn’t get involved.
-Just preach the gospel and pray, right?
+Here was another political issue, a social-moral concern.
+We shouldn’t get involved, but should just preach the gospel and pray, right?

-Two months later I got a call from my 84 year old unsaved father, who lived in Vancouver, Washington.
-He sounded very distressed and he said, “I’ve called to say good-bye.
+Two months later I got a call from my 84-year-old unsaved father.
+He sounded very distressed, and he said, “I’ve called to say good-bye.
 I’m in pain from the cancer—I know the end’s coming.
 I’ve got a gun to my head.
 I’m sorry to leave you a mess.”
 I begged him to hold on.

-I jumped in the car, made the thirty minute drive in twenty, knocked on the door, no answer.
-I walked in, saw lying on the floor a rifle and a handgun.
+I jumped in the car, made the thirty minute drive in twenty, knocked on the door and got no answer.
+I walked in, and saw lying on the floor a rifle and a handgun.
 I called out for my father, turned the corner into his room and bumped into him as he walked out.
-I took him to the hospital and they fixed his immediate problem, then scheduled surgery for the next morning.
+I took him to the hospital, and they fixed his immediate problem, then scheduled surgery for the next morning.

 I came in early, an hour before surgery.
 I prayed that somehow, in his pain, with no easy way out, that God would break through to my father.
 I read through Romans, sharing the gospel as clearly as I could.
 After half an hour of going from verse to verse, I finally looked at him and asked, “Dad, have you ever confessed your sins and asked Jesus Christ to forgive you?”

-Some time later I found out that months earlier, believing he was terminal and the pain was about to get worse, he had wanted to end his life.
-He had gone to several doctors and nurses in the fall asking to give him a pill, because didn’t want to leave me the mess from the gun.
-They said “we can’t give you a pill—it’s illegal.”
-But one doctor said to him, “come back after the election.
+Sometime later I found out that months earlier, believing he was terminal and the pain was about to get worse, he had wanted to end his life.
+He had gone to several doctors and nurses in the fall asking to give him a pill, because he didn’t want to leave me the mess from the gun.
+They said, “We can’t give you a pill—it’s illegal.”
+But one doctor said to him, “Come back after the election.
 I’ll be able to help you then.”

-In the time of people’s pain and weakness they need the rest of us to reach out, help them, encourage them, tell them they are worth something.
+In the time of people’s pain and weakness, they need the rest of us to reach out, help them, encourage them, and tell them they’re worth something.
 They don’t need us to pass them a pill and help get rid of them.
 I have several friends who work as chaplains in care centers.
-They have led many people to Christ in the final months of their lives.
-And many of these people, if they’d had a society-approved way to end their lives earlier, they would have.
-And they’d never reached a point of trusting Christ.
+They’ve led many people to Christ in the final months of their lives.
+And many of these people, if they would have had a society-approved way to end their lives earlier, would have.
+And they would never have reached a point of trusting Christ.

-I thank God for some Christians who realized we are to love God and our neighbor.
+I thank God for some Christians who realized we’re to love God and our neighbor.
 And who realized that preaching and prayer ring hollow—they have no credibility or effectiveness—unless accompanied by loving action in the name of Christ.